Roldak/AGC/README.md

 3. That's it!
 The built binary will behave as your original program, but will benefit from garbage collection!

 *Warning: this is still in prototype phase.
-A lot of features are missing and a lot of Ada constructs are not supported yet.
-Check out the tests and benchmarks to have an idea of what is currently supported.*
+Don't hesitate to open issues.*

 ## Configuration